UK delivers Brexit plan to the EU.Read more

-Governments can also fix prices, such as minimum and maximum prices, but this can create distortions which lead to:
+Governments can also fix prices, such as minimum and maximum prices, but this can create distortions which can lead to:

 Excessive bureaucracy is also a potential government failure.
 This is caused by the public sector when it tries to solve the principal-agent problem.
 Government must appoint bureaucrats to ensure that its objectives are pursued by the managers of public sector organisations, such as the NHS.